 How was the teaching?

 Next to their own language Khmer, they get taught in English for which I am mostly responsible.
 I taught them about the alphabet, numbers and different types of school lexis.
 The other Cambodian teachers helped me to keep the children focused and with the translation.
 To hold their attention was the biggest challenge for me.
 After the first lesson they ate breakfast – a much needed meal.
 Between the lessons they could play outside.
 After 11 the preschool was over and I had lunch break.
 Sometimes I ate with the teachers or we got something in a local restaurant.
 The traditional food was a very interesting cultural experience.

 After a short break in a hammock in 30 degree heat I helped the teachers with the afternoon class for the older children from primary school.
 The NGO has three schools and one library with additional education programmes.
 Some of them are holding a book in their hands for the first time.
 I did the additional English class in the classrooms next to the library which was really fun.
 The children are already a bit older and much more focused which made it easier for me to teach.

 The time in Cambodia was very impressive for me.
 It is important to know that this country suffered from the communist Khmer Rouge regime in the 1970s which killed a quarter of the population.
 They wanted to build an agricultural state, that’s why everyone had to move in the countryside.
 Until now this step back is remarkable in the development of the country.
 To see how the people deal with their past fascinates me.
 They showed me that the value of being together as a family is often much more important than work or money.

 All photos are taken by myself.
-If you have any more questions, please do not hesitate to comment or ask me through the contact form.
+If you have any more questions, please do not hesitate to comment or write me an E-Mail ((information in the imprint here).